SUNY Downstate Health Sciences University

 James R. Gavin III, MD, PhD

-James R. Gavin III, MD, PhD is Clinical Professor of Medicine and Senior Health Advisor on Health Affairs, Emory University School of Medicine, Atlanta, Georgia and at Indiana University School of Medicine, Indianapolis, Indiana.
+James R. Gavin III, MD, PhD is Clinical Professor of Medicine at Emory University School of Medicine, Atlanta, Georgia and at Indiana University School of Medicine, Indianapolis, Indiana.
 Dr. Gavin has a long and distinguished history of research and commitment to minority faculty development.
-He is a past president of the Morehouse School of Medicine, Atlanta, GA (2002-2004).
+He is a past president of the Morehouse School of Medicine, Atlanta, GA (2002-2005).
 He served as senior scientific officer at the Howard Hughes Medical Institute (HHMI) from 1991-2002 and director of the HHMI-National Institutes of Health Research Scholars Program from 2000-2002.
-Dr. Gavin is Senior Program Consultant and National Program Director (1992-present) of the Harold Amos Minority Medical Faculty Development Program (AMFDP) of the Robert Wood Johnson Foundation.
-Approximately 150 scholars have completed all four years of the AMFDP.
-Of these, more than 80 percent are still in academic medicine, including 3 directors of categorical institutes at the NIH, 40 professors, 59 associate professors, and 45 assistant professors.
+Dr. Gavin is immediate past National Program Director (1993 - 2013) of the Harold Amos Minority Medical Faculty Development Program (AMFDP) of the Robert Wood Johnson Foundation.
+Approximately 220 scholars have completed all four years of the AMFDP.
+Of these, more than 80 percent are still in academic medicine, including 3 directors of categorical institutes at the NIH, 40 professors, 59 associate professors, and 78 assistant professors.
 In addition to serving as faculty and on the advisory committee to the Institute, Dr. Gavin will assist in identifying and recruiting senior minority faculty to increase the pool of mentors and assignment of mentees.
 Dr. Gavin is African American.
-He will continue to serve as a faculty member of the Institute by seminars on Career Development, Challenges and Opportunities for Minority Faculty.
+He will continue to serve as a faculty member of the Institute by leading seminars on Career Development, Challenges and Opportunities for Minority Faculty.

 Eldrin Lewis, MD, MPH

-Dr. Lewis is in his 8th year as a faculty member in the cardiovascular division at Brigham and Women's Hospital and is now an Assistant Professor of Medicine at Harvard Medical School.
+Dr. Lewis is in his 11th year as a faculty member in the cardiovascular division at Brigham and Women's Hospital and is an Assistant Professor of Medicine at Harvard Medical School.
 He was one of the first recipients of the Minority Faculty Development Award, which is a 7 year award given to promising young physicians with research potential.
-He is involved with several large, international clinical trials and has approximately 50 publications during his early career.
+He is involved with several large, international clinical trials and has approximately 80 publications during his career.
 He also received a grant from the Robert Wood Johnson Foundation to study the role of quality of life assessment in clinical decision making in patients with heart failure and several grants from the National Institutes of Health.
-Dr. Lewis is Vice-Chair of the American Heart Association Heart Failure and Transplant committee and Associate Director of the Cardiology clerkship for Harvard Medical School students who rotate at Brigham and Women's Hospital.
+Dr. Lewis is Chair of the American Heart Association Heart Failure and Transplant committee and Director of the Cardiology clerkship for Harvard Medical School students who rotate at Brigham and Women's Hospital.
 He is also Chair of the AHA Founders Affiliate Research Committee and a member of the AHA Founders Affiliate Board of Trustees.
-Dr. Lewis is an international expert in the area of quality of life and heart failure and serves on scientific committees to review grants for the American Heart Association and the recently formed Task Force for the Standardization of Definitions for Endpoint Events in Cardiovascular Trials.
+Dr. Lewis is an international expert in the area of quality of life and heart failure and serves on scientific committees to review grants for the American Heart Association and the FDA Task Force for the Standardization of Definitions for Endpoint Events in Cardiovascular Trials.
 He is also an Associate Editor for Circulation-Heart Failure and on several editorial boards of other journals.

 Susana Morales, MD